Painting a Head

 Good light

-Good ventilation (paint and sealer fumes are toxic!)
+Good ventilation (paint, sealer, alcohol, and acetone fumes are toxic!)

 Bald doll head